What is chlamydia?

 Chlamydia infection is treated with antibiotics.

-It’s important that you do not have sexual intercourse for one week after treatment has been started so that you don’t pass on the infection or become reinfected yourself.
+It’s important that you don’t have sex for one week after treatment has been started so that you don’t pass on the infection or become reinfected yourself.
 You should also not have sex with any recent partner/s until 7 days after they have received treatment.

 Your sexual partner/s of the last 6 months should be notified so they can also be tested and receive treatment.
 Your doctor or nurse can help you with this and there are websites where partner notification can be done anonymously.

-Pregnant people and people with chlamydia of the anus should have a follow up test at least 4 weeks after treatment has been completed.
+Pregnant people should have a follow up test at least 4 weeks after treatment has been completed, to ensure the infection has cleared.

-Everyone who has a positive test for chlamydia should have another test for chlamydia three months later to make sure they haven’t been infected again.
+Reinfection is common.
+Everyone who has a positive test for chlamydia should have another test for chlamydia 3 months later to make sure they haven’t been infected again.

 Prevention of chlamydia